 The role of our professional staff is also the co-constructive support to develop and create self-education opportunities.
 Our attitude is appreciative and promotes creativity.
-Another aim of ours is to be an all-round (educational) role model for the children and to teach them rules but also offer of co-determining At the same time, partnership with developmental practical as and criticisms and We see ourselves them boundaries whilst giving them the possibility their own boundaries, rules and possibilities.
+Another aim of ours is to be an all-round (educational) role model for the children and to teach them rules but also offer them boundaries whilst giving them the possibility of co-determining their own boundaries, rules and possibilities.

-we complement the parental upbringing, work in parents and offer support in educational and processes - as low-threshold as possible - as necessary.
-We invite your questions, suggestions use these to improve our quality.
+At the same time, we complement the parental upbringing, work in partnership with parents and offer support in educational and developmental processes - as low-threshold as possible - as practical as necessary.
+We invite your questions, suggestions and criticisms and use these to improve our quality.
 We see ourselves primarily as professional and active co-learning role models, caregivers and companions of the children, as well as designers, experts and partners.
 Through constant further education we ensure and enhance the quality of our work.